 Of course, this is rather a matter of opinion.
 There will always be those who want more and those who want less.

-Based on personal experience and the general consensus among pitmasters and pork fans, you should plan on serving:
+Based on personal experience and the consensus among pitmasters and pork fans, you should plan on serving:

 1/3 lb of cooked pulled pork per adult